Debiday/gr-documents/spark-dgraph-connector/CONTRIBUTING.md

 1. Determine what type of bug it is &mdash; is it an ✨*enhancement*✨, is it related to 📑*documentation*📑 or is it just a 🐞*bug*🐞 &mdash; and **label** it.

-2. Provide details by explaining the problem and include additional details to help maintainers reproduce the problem.
+2. Provide details by explaining the problem and include additional details to help core contributors reproduce the problem.
 You can use the suggested [template](https://github.com/Debiday/gr-documents/blob/main/spark-dgraph-connector/ISSUE.md).

 * **Use a clear and descriptive title** for the issue to identify the problem.